-- Wells Fargo Bank, N.A. appointed as Indenture Trustee, Custodian - and Exchange Administrator.
+- Citiank, N.A. appointed as Indenture Trustee, Custodian and - Chank, N.A. appointed as indenture Trustee, Custodan and Exchange Administrator.
 Issuer issues Notes and Certificates and pledges trust assets to Indenture Trustee to secure payment of Return Amounts and payments on the Notes.
 Provides cash flow, payment and allocation priorities.
 Provides for exchanges of RCR Notes and Exchangeable Notes.